fergusdixon/fullstack-meme-maker/README.md

 Basic FastAPI (Py3.8) backend for creating memes

-Available at localhost:8080 (OpenAPI docs at localhost:8080/docs) The container has a volume set up so code changes locally will reflect in the container and be reloaded
+Available at localhost:8080 (OpenAPI docs at localhost:8080/docs) The container has a volume set up so code changes locally will reflect in the container and be reloaded.

+It retrieves memes from a simple MongoDB instance, the first time it starts it will populate some dummy data.

 Either work in the docker container